-Bird Lice normally hide or burrow during the day and are more active at night, corresponding to their inherent behavior to parasitize nesting birds.
+Bird Lice or Bird Louse normally hide or burrow during the day and are more active at night, corresponding to their inherent behaviour to parasitize nesting birds.

 Humans bothered by Bird Lice will notice significantly more activity at night than in the daytime.
 In the home, bedding material and furniture are an ideal breeding ground for Bird Lice that will bite during the night and hide and reproduce deep inside when not active.

-Bird Lice prefer cottons and fabrics as this can act like an insulating material where eggs can be protected from the environment.
+Bird Lice prefer cotton and fabrics as this can act like an insulating material where eggs can be protected from the environment.

 Bird Lice parasitize a wide variety of domestic and wild birds, including poultry, pigeons, starlings, sparrows and robins.